 Marjorie is a Fellow in the American College of Trust and Estate Counsel (ACTEC) and is a member of that organization’s Charitable Organizations and Employee Benefits Committees as well as the State Chair for New Mexico.
-Marjorie has also achieved the AV® rating from Martindale-Hubbell, the highest rating possible.
-She is recognized by Chambers USA Directories of America’s Leading Lawyers for Business in Corporate/Commercial: Tax for being “well respected for her work on trusts and federal tax.”
-Chambers goes on to say she “provides expert tax advice to both private and nonprofit organizations pertaining to IRS audits and company liquidation, among other areas.”
+Recognized by Chambers USA as being “well respected for her work on trusts and federal tax,” Marjorie provides expert advice to both private and nonprofit organizations pertaining to IRS audits and company liquidation, among other areas.
+Her expertise also includes trusts and succession planning.
+She has also achieved the AV® rating from Martindale-Hubbell, the highest rating possible.
 She has received recognition from Best Lawyers of America® for more than 10 years, and was selected as 2015 Employee Benefits (ERISA) Law “Lawyer of the Year” and selected in 2013 as Tax Law “Lawyer of the Year” in Albuquerque.
 She is among those listed in Southwest Super Lawyers® and was honored as a Woman of Influence in 2011 by New Mexico Business Weekly.
-Marjorie serves as Chair of the firm’s Probate, Federal, State & Local Tax Practice Group and Co-Chair of the Nonprofit and Charitable Organizations Industry Service Group.
+Marjorie serves as Chair of the firm’s Tax, Probate and Business practice and Chair of the Nonprofit/Tax-Exempt Organizations industry group.

 Before joining Modrall Sperling, Marjorie worked with the Chief Counsel’s Office of the Internal Revenue Service in Washington, D.C. and on the Tax Counsel Staff of General Motors Corporation in Detroit, Michigan.